whole-tale/tale_serialization_formats/README.md

 ### Schema.org
 The schema.org vocabulary is standard for describing elements/objects on webpages.
 It provides a basic set of terms for common web elements such as `datasets`, `author`, `organization`, etc...
 Although the vocabulary spans a number of domains, it fails to provide a concrete way of aggregating resources and fails to provide a vocabulary to describe features of software&data (eg file paths).
 Some of the definitions (see [Entrypoint](https://schema.org/EntryPoint)) are also geared more towards web applications than raw data.

+Instead of using _only_ schema.org, it's more convenient to use it among other vocabularies, shown in the RO Bundle section.

 #### Example:
-The example of a Tale that was serialized with schema.org can be found in [metadata_formats/schema_org](https://github.com/whole-tale/tale_serialization_formats/tree/master/metadata_formats/schema_org).
+A Tale described in schema.org can be found in [metadata_formats/schema_org](https://github.com/whole-tale/tale_serialization_formats/tree/master/metadata_formats/schema_org)

 ### Research Object Bundle 1.0 + Schema.org